-It is an honor to be called in to collaborate and work with a family.
+It is an honor to collaborate and work with a family.
 I would love the opportunity to work with yours.
 Give me a call if you think you could use my help.

 Tracey Olson, MSW, LCSW

 Tracey is an Advanced Aging Life Care Professional, a designation given by the Aging Life Care Association(ALCA), formerly the National Association of Professional Geriatric Care Managers.
-Tracey currently serves as a board member for the ALCA Midwest Chapter, and as co-unit leader for the Chicago Unit, and Midwest Chapter Peer-Care Conference Co-Chair.
+Tracey currently serves as a board member for the ALCA Midwest Chapter, co-unit leader for the Chicago Unit, and Midwest Chapter Peer-Care Conference Co-Chair.

 Tracey holds a National Association of Social Work Certification of Advanced Social Work Case Manager (C-ASWCM).
 She is a licensed clinical social worker (LCSW) in the state of Illinois.

 Tracey earned a Master of Social Work (MSW) degree from the University of Illinois at Chicago's Jane Addams College of Social Work, with Honors.
-She also holds an Master of Business Administration.
+She also holds a Master of Business Administration.